Small Area Estimation of General Indicators in Off-Census Years

 where $\tilde\delta_{di}^B=E\left[h(y_{di})|\by_{ds}\right]$, $i=1,\ldots,N_d$.
 The best predictor depends on $\btheta$, which is unknown in practice; that is, $\tilde{\delta}_{d}^{B}=\tilde{\delta}_{d}^{B} (\btheta)$.
 Fitting the two-level model \eqref{TwoLevelModel} to the survey data \eqref{surveydata}, we obtain a consistent estimator $\hat\btheta$ of $\btheta$ as $D\to\infty$.
 The empirical best (EB) predictor of $\delta_d$ is obtained by inserting this estimator into the best predictor (\ref{Bestpred}); that is, taking $\hat{\delta}_{di}^{EB}=\tilde{\delta}_{di}^{B} (\hat\btheta)$, $i=1,\ldots,N_d$, we calculate

 Under the NER model with normality of area effects and errors as in (\ref{UnitlinearMixModel}), the distribution of $\by_{dc}|\by_{ds}$ is also Normal.
-For the area mean $\delta_d=\bar Y_d$, the EB predictor using the weighted least squares estimator of $\bbeta$ equals the EBLUP of $\bar Y_d$ obtained by \cite{battese1988error}. \cite{molina2010small} applied the same model to the estimation of general indicators $\delta_d$, proposing a Monte Carlo simulation procedure to approximate the EB predictor, as well as a parametric bootstrap procedure to estimate the MSE under that model. \cite{cho2024optimal} extended the procedures of \cite{molina2010small} to the case of informative selection.
+For the area mean $\delta_d=\bar Y_d$, the EB predictor using the weighted least squares estimator of $\bbeta$ equals the EBLUP of $\bar Y_d$ obtained by \textcite{battese1988error}. \textcite{molina2010small} applied the same model to the estimation of general indicators $\delta_d$, proposing a Monte Carlo simulation procedure to approximate the EB predictor, as well as a parametric bootstrap procedure to estimate the MSE under that model. \textcite{cho2024optimal} extended the procedures of \textcite{molina2010small} to the case of informative selection.

 The best predictor of $\delta_d$ given in \eqref{Bestpred} requires identifying the survey units $s_d$ in the census file, and this is rarely feasible.
 An alternative that avoids this step and is becoming popular in practical applications is the census best (CB) predictor, defined for $\delta_d$ as follows